+Base Pair scientists have invented an exclusive technology enabling multiplex SELEX, or simultaneous selection of aptamers for up to 30 targets.
+Projects involving aptamers to multiple targets are completed more quickly and cost-effectively.
 Standard aptamer selection involves multiple rounds of SELEX to generate an enriched pool of aptamer sequences.
 It often takes a number of weeks to generate aptamer sequences for a single target.
 Base Pair has developed a patented technology that allows us to perform SELEX for up to 30 unique targets simultaneously.
 Through our patented process we are able to easily identify aptamers to each individual target, dramatically reducing selection time for multiple targets without increasing time for downstream aptamer analysis.
-Base Pair can multiplex the SELEX process for related or unrelated targets to select aptamers designed to perform under the same conditions.
+Base Pair can perform multiplex SELEX for related or unrelated targets to select aptamers designed to perform under the same conditions.